Ohio State’s Philosophy on Institutional and Leadership Statements

 • Holding panel discussions or seminars to provide academic, historical or other factual context in which multiple viewpoints are shared through a facilitated and civil dialogue.

-Commitment to diversity of thought and freedom of expression
+Commitment to intellectual diversity and freedom of expression

 Academic freedom and intellectual diversity are hallmarks of Ohio State, and the university takes seriously its role as a convener of scholars and learners from different backgrounds with varied perspectives.
 The university is a place where everyone can engage in critical thought, open inquiry and constructive dialogue.